where to find used box springs

 Then I flipped it right side up and finished spraying.
 To prevent runs, spray about 10-12″ away from the project and keep the can moving evenly across.
 Spray the whole piece until it is completely covered.
 If you want to make several of these used box spring button Christmas trees, spray them all at once to save time!

 - vintage buttons in neutral colors (wood buttons linked below)

 - needle nose pliers

-It doesn’t require a lot of concentration to put these together so I put in an audio book and started glueing!
+It doesn’t require a lot of concentration to put these together so I put in an audiobook and started gluing!